autowarefoundation/autoware.universe/perception/autoware_lidar_centerpoint/README.md

 #### Create the config file for the custom model

-Create a new config file named **centerpoint_custom.param.yaml** under the config file directory of the lidar_centerpoint node.
+Create a new config file named **centerpoint_custom.param.yaml** under the config file directory of the autoware_lidar_centerpoint node.
 Sets the parameters of the config file like point_cloud_range, point_feature_size, voxel_size, etc. according to the training config file.

 ```yaml